NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 {% endangular %}
 ## iOS UIApplicationDelegate

-Since NativeScript 1.3 you can specify custom UIApplicationDelegate for the iOS application:
+In NativeScript, you can specify custom `UIApplicationDelegate` for the iOS application:

-### Example

 {% nativescript %}
 ``` JavaScript